PhysicsRemotelab/documentation/_pages/local-rlab-serialport.markdown

 node-gyp --version
 ```

 Optionally, can install Serial Port list library to list all available serial ports.
 It is helpful to find correct USB port where device is connected to.
-Install SeriPort List globally.
+Install SerialPort List globally.
 ```
 npm install -g @serialport/list
 ```